alexerfurt/machine-learning-engineer-project/Proposal/proposal.md

 DRAFT:
 * Unlike the actual Competition on Kaggle, we are not going to enter into play against other people agents in order to get our agents strength assessed as this is an ongoing, active process within the competition (ladder game play against comparably strong agents in the ranking etc.).
 For this work, we are going to take the following approaches for benchmarking our agent:
-* Peforming against an algorithm who plays in an uniformly random manner.
+* Performing against an algorithm who plays in an uniformly random manner.
 In the Kaggle environment this algorithm is called "random".
 * A subsequent challenge, compete against an agent who plays according to the [Negamax](https://en.wikipedia.org/wiki/Negamax) search algorithm.
 The Kaggle environment provides an implementation for this algorithm as well called "negamax".
 TODO: explain negamax algorithm
 * OPTIONAL: [Connect4 Data Set](https://archive.ics.uci.edu/ml/datasets/Connect-4) from UC Irvine's Machine Learning Repository...
 * OPTIONAL: TicTacToe domination?